 For this short trip, planning for two long days is a good idea.
 While you will be tired, it's the best option for seeing and doing as much as possible.

-We recommend starting at rope drop, which is Disney's way of saying right at the park opening.
+We recommend starting at rope drop, which is Disney's term for right at the park opening.
 The rope the cast members hold blocking the entrance is past security, the turnstiles, and the park entrance, so you must arrive before the posted opening time in the early morning.

 Consider Lightning Lane, and Virtual Queues (when offered)